 I had the enormous privilege of spending some time with an amazing boy and his family recently.
 I was asked to produce a short video telling the story of John Wilmar.
 The purpose of the video was also to raise awareness of a program known as Community Case Management (CCM).

-CCM is a Massachusetts program devoted to helping families with special needs children, so that their child can remain at home with family rather that being placed in a longterm care facility.
+CCM is a Massachusetts program devoted to helping families with special needs children, so that their children can remain at home with family rather that being placed in a longterm care facility.
 Through the use of Personal Care Attendants and specialized nursing, families get the help they need to support their loved ones and stay together.

 There is so much transformation happening in every corner health care today.
 One of the most interesting and important is the movement to create medical care that is centered on the patient.
 That may seem like a simple concept, but is much more difficult in practice.
 This article describes how building medical homes for people who are homeless might just make health care better for all of us.